MY BOOK SHOP

 The journey of two people who would otherwise have gone unnoticed, but who made such a difference.

-The working title for a second anthology.
+A second anthology.
 17 longer stories, written in different personal circumstances from the 25 in The Perpetuity of Memory: 42 in total.

 Cyrus Song II (December 2018)